-The nature of the relationship between the support provider and the family must be determined between the two parties.
-Support providers are providing a service under contract with the family.
-The family is expected to provide the general supervision of the workers work, an outline of job expectations, and the hours of work, provide orientation, training and information required to support an individual.
+CHAP Workers are considered self-employed.
+They are providing a service under contract with the family.
+The family is expected to provide the general supervision of the workers work, an outline of job expectations, the hours of work, provide orientation, training and information required to support an individual.